James Arness in ‘Gunsmoke’.

 - On air: 2004-2006

-Set in a mining town following the Civil War, "Deadwood" was a picture of lawlessness come to life.
-The series followed a debauchery-fueled town that was home to fortune hunters and outlaws, all built on land that was taken from the Sioux Tribe.
+Set in a mining town following the Civil War, "Deadwood" was a picture of lawlessness coming to life.
+The series followed a debauchery-fueled town home to fortune hunters and outlaws, all built on land taken from the Sioux Tribe.
 "Deadwood" had a remarkable cult following, but was canceled after just two seasons.
-Alan Sepinwall of Rolling Stone wrote that it "seemed destined to be remembered as television's great unfinished masterpiece" until it was announced that a movie would be made, set a decade after the series.
-The movie debuted in 2019.
+Alan Sepinwall of Rolling Stone wrote that it "seemed destined to be remembered as television's great unfinished masterpiece" until a movie was released in 2019.
+The film took was set a decade after the TV show ended.

 #1.
 Yellowstone